 The school has a priority admissions area covering Hutton and parts of Shenfield.
 Due to high demand, living within this area provides priority but does not guarantee a place if the intake is filled by siblings and closer applicants.

 Yes.
 The school has a large sixth form of approximately 400 students.
 Entry requires specific GCSE grades, typically including English and Mathematics.
-It offers a wide range of A-level and vocational courses.
+It includes A-level and vocational courses.

 Applications for Year 7 are coordinated by Essex County Council.
-The deadline is 31 October for entry the following September.
-However, if applying for a Sport or Music aptitude place, you must register for the aptitude tests directly with the school much earlier, typically in September/October.
+For September 2027 entry, the current Essex timetable says applications open on 12 September 2026, close on 31 October 2026 and offers are issued on 1 March 2027.
+If applying for a Sport or Music aptitude place, register for the aptitude tests directly with the school much earlier.

 St Martin's is a state-funded academy, so there are no tuition fees.
 Parents may be asked to contribute to the cost of optional trips or music lessons.